Martin322s/softuni-shared-trips/README.md

 **Description:** The Offer New Trip Page is available to logged-in users, allowing them to create a new trip by filling out a form.
 Upon successful creation, users are redirected to the Shared Trips page.

 ---

+## Delete Trip (Logged In User, Creator of the Current Trip)

+**Description:** Trip creators can delete their own trips.
+Clicking the [Delete this trip] button removes the trip from the database, and the user is redirected to the Shared Trips Page.

+---